digitalsamba/booking-system/booking-system-backend/docs/email-integration.md

 ### Common Issues

 1. **Emails not sending**:
-   - Check your email provider configuration
+   - Check your email provider configuration in the `.env` file or the provider-specific settings via the API.
-   - Verify SMTP credentials or API keys
+   - Verify SMTP credentials or API keys are correct and active.
-   - Check server logs for error messages
+   - Check server logs (`logs/app.log` and potentially PHP/web server error logs) for error messages from the `EmailService` or specific providers (e.g., `SendgridEmailProvider`).

 2. **Templates not loading**:
-   - Ensure template files exist in the correct location
+   - Ensure template files (e.g., `booking_confirmation_html.php`, `booking_notification_provider_html.php`) exist in the `templates/emails/` directory.
-   - Check file permissions
+   - Check file permissions for the template files.

 3. **Slow email sending**:
-   - Consider using an API-based provider like SendGrid for better performance
+   - Consider using an API-based provider like SendGrid for better performance compared to some SMTP servers.
-   - For SMTP, check your server's connection to the SMTP server
+   - For SMTP, check your server's network connection and latency to the configured SMTP host.

 4. **Email going to spam**:
-   - Set up proper SPF, DKIM, and DMARC records for your domain
+   - Set up proper SPF, DKIM, and DMARC records for the sending domain (`EMAIL_FROM`).
-   - Use a reputable email service provider
+   - Use a reputable email service provider (SendGrid, SES often have better deliverability than basic SMTP).
-   - Avoid spam trigger words in subject lines and content
+   - Ensure email content doesn't contain common spam trigger words or excessive formatting.

+5. **SSL/TLS Connection Errors (cURL)**:
+   - **Issue:** When using API-based providers (SendGrid, potentially SES or custom ones using cURL) in certain environments (especially local Windows development), you might encounter SSL certificate verification errors (e.g., `unable to get local issuer certificate`).
+   - **Troubleshooting:** This often happens if the PHP/cURL installation doesn't have access to an up-to-date Certificate Authority (CA) bundle.
+   - **Development Fix (Temporary):** For local development *only*, SSL verification has been temporarily disabled in the `apiRequest` method of `DigitalSambaController.php` and the `sendApiRequest` method of `SendgridEmailProvider.php` using `CURLOPT_SSL_VERIFYPEER => false` and `CURLOPT_SSL_VERIFYHOST => 0`. **This is insecure and should NOT be used in production.**
+   - **Production Fix:** Ensure your server's PHP/cURL installation is configured with a valid CA certificate bundle.
+You can often specify the path to a `cacert.pem` file in your `php.ini` (`curl.cainfo` setting) or download the latest bundle from the cURL website.